xiix0/scam/README.md

-You need more time; and you probably always will.
+You will forget that you ever knew me.